Michedev/DDPMs-Pytorch/readme.md

       run:
         dir: saved_models/${now:%Y_%m_%d_%H_%M_%S}

+### Add custom dataset

+To add a custom dataset, you need to create a new class that inherits from torch.utils.data.Dataset and implement the __len__ and __getitem__ methods.
+Then, you need to add the config file to the _ddpm_pytorch/config/dataset_ folder with a similar structure of mnist.yaml

+      width: 28  # meta info about the dataset
+      height: 28
+      channels: 1   # number of image channels
+      num_classes: 10  # number of classes
+      files_location: ~/.cache/torchvision_dataset  # location where to store the dataset, in case to be downloaded
+      train:  #dataset.train is instantiated with this config
+        _target_: torchvision.datasets.MNIST  # Dataset class.
+Following arguments are passed to the dataset class constructor
+        root: ${dataset.files_location}
+        train: true
+        download: true
+        transform:
+          _target_: torchvision.transforms.ToTensor
+      val:  #dataset.val is instantiated with this config
+        _target_: torchvision.datasets.MNIST # Same dataset of train, but the validation split
+        root: ${dataset.files_location}
+        train: false
+        download: true
+        transform:
+          _target_: torchvision.transforms.ToTensor

 ### Examples of custom training

 __Disable the variational lower bound__, hence training like in "_Denoising Diffusion Probabilistic Models_" with __linear__ scheduler and in __GPU__